 part to whole ratio

-To see all the vocabulary for this course, view our 6th Grade Vocabulary Glossary.
+To see all the vocabulary for Unit 1, view our 6th Grade Vocabulary Glossary.

 Define ratio and use ratio language to describe associations between two or more quantities.

 Represent ratios using discrete drawings.
 Understand that the order of numbers in a ratio matters.